larus-breeze/sw_sensor/pull_request_template.md

 - [ ] Has someone reviewed your changes?

 ### Hardware test
-- [ ] Flash the ESP and STM Firmware via USB and connect a GNSS antenna
+- [ ] Flash the ESP (if changed) and STM32 Firmware and connect a GNSS antenna
 - [ ] Test without a SD-Card
-- [ ] Check that the Bluetooth and CAN works and transmitts data.
-If possible test with Hardware-version 1.0 and 2.0!
+- [ ] Check that the Bluetooth and CAN works and transmitts data
-- [ ] Insert a SD-Card with the latest sensor_config.txt file from Configuration_files and an logging enabled.
+- [ ] Insert a SD-Card with the latest sensor_config.ini file from Configuration_files and logging enabled.
 Let the sensor run for ~ 30 minutes.
-Afterwards check that there are only two files: data file  yymmdd_hhmmss.f* and a calibration/configuration dump file: yymmdd_hhmmss.EEPROM  There shall be no crash-dump files.
+Afterwards check that there are no crashdumps and a yymmdd_hhmmss.f* and yymmdd_hhmmss.EEPROM file.